ndronos/c-nomorph/HowStufWorks.md

 Though the use of data structures is an advanced programming topic... we will take a look at one of the most common structures: arrays.
 An array is a virtual list containing pieces of data that are all the same data type.
+An array's size can't be changed, though its content can be copied to other larger or smaller arrays.

 (HowStuffWorks, 2017) pp. 6 & 13